Peter Felser

-Peter Felser (born 20 September 1969) is a German politician for the populist Alternative for Germany (AfD) and since 2017 member of the Bundestag.
+Peter Felser (born 20 September 1969 in Dillingen an der Donau) is a German politician for the populist Alternative for Germany (AfD) and since 2017 member of the Bundestag.

 Life and politics

 Felser was born 1969 in the Bavarian town Dillingen an der Donau and studied at the Bundeswehr University Munich.

 Felser entered the AfD in 2015 and became after the 2017 German federal election member of the bundestag.

 Felser denies the scientific consensus on climate change.